What You’ll Learn 📊

 The second instance is the same sine wave, but now the data flows through MQTT.
 This means that the sine wave data is published from DewesoftX to the MQTT broker, and then subscribed back into DewesoftX.

-To display both the subscriber and local instance of the channel, go to the Channel Selection Section and switch to the channel tab.
+To display both the subscriber and local instances of the channel, go to the Channel Selection section and switch to the Channel tab.
 You should see your channels divided into two groups:

 Math Group: This contains all your local math channels, including your local simulated sine wave channel.